 Now place your attention on all the "healthy" sensations you have so far - superficial ones, plus any parts of you that feel warm or have responded to you so far by relaxing.
-Smile at all of them (but nowhere else) and say "Here we all are, together - we are safe.
+Smile at all of them (but nowhere else) and say "Here we all are, together.
 Thankyou".